 - Julia Alvarez is a Dominican – American poet, novelist and essayist.
 Many literary critics regard her to be one of the most significant Latina writers.
 “Time of the Butterflies” is a historical fiction novel about the Mirabal sisters during the time of the Trujillo dictatorship in the Dominican Republic.
 The story was adapted into a feature film in 2001, starring Selma Hayek.
 Other books worth reading are “How the García Girls Lost Their Accents” and Yo!

 This post may contain affiliate links, meaning Passport The World earns a small commission if you make a purchase using these links.
-There are obviously no extra costs involved for you, but Passport the World can continue to offer free content!
+There are obviously no extra costs involved for you, but this way Passport the World can continue to offer free content!
 Please see my disclosure for more information.

 Interested in finding more books about traveling and beautiful destinations?